 - Quantum computing revenue is projected to grow from $4 billion in 2024 to $72 billion by 2035.

-Much of today's value comes from quantum-inspired algorithms: classical implementations mimicking quantum dynamics that run on conventional hardware.
+Much of today's value comes from quantum inspired optimization algorithms: classical implementations mimicking quantum dynamics that run on conventional hardware.
 They deliver tangible gains while hardware catches up.

 Start Experimenting Through Cloud Access